 - How careless spending on wants can lead to later money problems

-- What a budget is and what it means to budget
+- What a budget is and planning a budget

 - The different ways of paying for goods and services